Communication Security: What Military Level Encryption Means

 The only unencrypted communication within your organization should be the sticky note you left on the office refrigerator.

 Don’t be overwhelmed by this.
-Adeya’s secure communications platform offers all the communications channels your employees want, including secure instant messenger, and the security you need.
+Adeya’s secure communications platform offers all the communications channels your employees want, including secure encrypted messenger, and secure video conferencing.
 Give us a call.
 We’re here to help.

 For more industry-specific information, check out our white papers.